 The Future of Computer Chess Online

 In the coming weeks and months, we will be providing a very basic tutorial on how to play the game of chess with diagrams where appropriate.
-It is my hope that this will dispel some of the issues arising for visitors to this site and allow everyone to grow in strength as chess players.
+It is my hope that this will dispel some of the issues arising for visitors to this site.
+May everyone grow in strength as chess players.